testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/web-apps/update-elements.md

 ---

 Sometimes, when you update your website or application, you’ll also want to update the corresponding elements in your automated test project.
-In this document, we will discuss how to do that using the Testsigma test recorder.
+In this document, we will discuss how to do that using the Test recorder.

 &emsp;